sue-wallace/sue-wallace-blog/content/post/VAR_sentiment.md

 Set up a [twitter](https://developer.twitter.com/en/dashboard) application so that you can connect R to Twitter.
 You'll need a twitter account in order to be able to do this.

-Remember when connecting R to Twitter and retreiving tweets that you are accessing information that twitter users have made public, however not ever twitter user will know that scraping technology exists.
+Remember when connecting R to Twitter and retreiving tweets that you are accessing information that twitter users have made public, however not every twitter user will know that scraping technology exists.
 Because of this I think it's important to bear in mind the following statement from twitter regarding the use of twitter data:

 'Be careful about using Twitter data to derive or infer potentially sensitive characteristics about Twitter users (ie. health, political or religious